History of Knox

 "Scott has a demonstrated commitment to academic excellence with the capacity to lead high-performing teams.
 He has contributed to strategic planning and curriculum development, allowing him to establish an outstanding professional track record."

 Today there are approximately 2,800 boys at Knox, with about 2,100 in the Senior School and 700 in the Preparatory School.
 Knox also operates Wahroonga Prep, a co-educational campus for girls and boys from Pre-Kindergarten to Year 6.
 The School offers boarding for approximately 200 boys from Year 7 onwards.
-The School has a teaching staff of more than 200 with additional staff employed in roles such as visiting music, physical education, information resource teachers and ancillary support.
+The School has a teaching staff of more than 270 with additional staff employed in roles such as visiting music, physical education, information resource teachers and ancillary support.